Labour Issues: Bangladesh’s duty access to EU in jeopardy

 Under the standard GSP, the low and lower-middle-income countries can get partial or full removal of customs duties on two-thirds of tariff lines on their shipments to the EU.

-It is important that Bangladesh can demonstrate that it meets its obligations under the GSP regulation, in particular the labour rights reforms under the National Action Plan and the respect of international human rights standards, it said.
+It is important that Bangladesh can demonstrate that it meets its obligations under the GSP regulation, in particular the labour rights reforms under the NAP and the respect of international human rights standards, the report said.

-"The EU will continue to closely monitor the implementation of Bangladesh's GSP commitments, and will foster the ongoing engagement."

-Some of the major concerns for the EU are bringing labour laws in full compliance with international standards, removing legal obstacles to the right to establish trade unions, electing representatives of trade unions and minimum membership requirements to form a trade union.

 Comments